Code-Institute-Submissions/ci_ms1_portfolio/README.md

     ![Chrome4](/readme_assets/chrome4.jpg)

 * All htmls were scaled in viewport width and responsive behaviour was observed.
 On index.html the grid layout of the first skill group was eased.

+### Functionality testing
+* All htmls were successfully "tabbed" in circle in desktop and mobile mode to assure keyboard-only usability and focusability of all links.

+* All buttons were hovered and clicked to check if the expected effects were observed.

+* All links were followed to check if the target and the expected tab were correct.

+* Input fields were tested to validate correctly (issue with button type=submit/button and validation explained under [Features - Contact](#Contact)).

+### User-Story verification

+#### recruiter
+1. Homepage is available, deployed with github pages.
+Tested by accessing url.

+2. The landing page gives a fast first impression, relevant keywords (e.g. Full-Stack, JavaScript, Python, SQL, Django...) are present, so are examples from the portfolio.

+3. Further details are given on click (e.g. Portfolio project detail, skills-section with progress bars on landing, github-link).

+4. Links to well known business-networks (LinkedIn, Xing for german-speaking audience) and a contact form (with urgency toggler) were served.

+#### website-owner
+1. The homepage was designed clean and plain with few graphical design elements to match the profile.
+Backend was not proritized on the experience listing by order to prevent irritation of the fast scanning reader, but by selection of portfolio projects.
+On the skillset site the order and the number of skills prioritize backend before frontend.

+2. The favorite way of contact was implemented as far as possible.
+Business-network-profiles are linked and a contact form is ready for implementation, with an urgency toggler to ease the missing phone number.

+3. A custum bullet point and a reliable/serious range of colors was used to emphasize seriousness and to set the page apart from plain text, but overall a minmalistic visual design approach was used.

 ### Slack review
 The project was posted to Slack the Code Institute community channel peer-code-review for different pairs of eyes.